MoffKalast/vizanti/ReadMe.md

 #### <img src="wiki_assets/area.png" alt="" title="Area Mission" width="30" height="30"/> Area Mission

-Drag to select an area and publish it to a 3DBoundingBox topic.
+Drag to select an area and publish it to a PolygonStamped topic.
+Since the area is a rectangle, the first polygon vertex will be at the cursor press, and the third vertex will be the press released point.
 Long press to open setup menu.

 #### <img src="wiki_assets/button.png" alt="" title="Button" width="30" height="30"/> Button